Table of Contents Show

 - Or by a force out or force play which happens when a fielder touches the exact base by holding the ball before a runner secures it.

 The game is completed in seven innings where each inning is parted into two halves, for which both the teams take their rounds of batting and bowling.
 Extra innings are played in case of a tie match.
-The team which scores the highest runs wins.
+The team that scores the highest runs wins.

 13. Types of Softball Games